zachpino/generative-design-workshop-s20/week03/README.md

 ### Grasshopper Definitions

 Let's get better at handling lists of data and randomness in Grasshopper by creating some generative art featuring controlled randomness.
-In particular, focus on the use of *range* and *series* nodes this week, both of which are used to generate streams of numbers.
+In particular, focus on how *graft* and *flatten* nodes allow us to manipulate the structure of data streams and on how *range* and *series* nodes generate streams of incrementing numbers.

 #### After Peter Saville